 - Log on to the ApsaraDB for MongoDB console.

-- In the upper-left corner of the homepage, select the region of the instance.
+- In the upper-left corner of the page, select the resource group and the region of the target instance.

-- Locate the target instance, and then click the instance ID.
+- Find the target instance and click its ID.

-- On the Basic Information page that appears, click Database Connection in the left-side navigation pane to obtain the address of the mongos.
+- In the left-side navigation pane, click Database Connection to obtain the connection string of a mongos.

 mongo --host <mongos_host> -u <username> -p --authenticationDatabase <database>Note